CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 * [PostgreSQL Table Translation Framework 0.1 beta](https://github.com/edwardsmarc/PostgreSQL-Table-Translation-Framework/releases/tag/v0.1-beta)

 # Installation/Uninstallation
-* In a PostgreSQL query window, or using the PSQL client, run, in this order:
+* **Installation -** In a PostgreSQL query window, or using the PSQL client, run, in this order:

   1. the engine.sql file,
   2. the helperFunctions.sql file,
   3. the helperFunctionsTest.sql file.
 All tests should pass (the "passed" column should be TRUE for all tests).
   4. the engineTest.sql file.
 All tests should pass.

-* You can uninstall all the functions by running the helperFunctionsUninstall.sql and the engineUninstall.sql files.
+* **Uninstallation -** You can uninstall all the functions by running the helperFunctionsUninstall.sql and the engineUninstall.sql files.

 # Vocabulary
 *Translation engine* - The PG/pgSQL code implementing the [PostgreSQL Table Translation Framework](https://github.com/edwardsmarc/PostgreSQL-Table-Translation-Framework).